ian-antking/pi-status/README.md

 Turn the pimorono unicorn pHAT into an internet-of-things controlled lamp.

 This app connects to a mosquitto broker and listens for messages containing `color` and `mode` properties.
+This project requires access to a mqtt broker.
+You can find instructions on how to do this [here](https://appcodelabs.com/introduction-to-iot-build-an-mqtt-server-using-raspberry-pi)

+Currently this project is only compatible with the unicorn pHAT.
+There are plans to add unicorn HAT and blinkt.

 Clone this repo onto your raspberry pi: